weina1117/weina1117.github.io/_posts/2016-11-19-someting_regarding_git.md

 This article will walk you through a basic and simple developer Git workfolw.
 (0-2 is basic intorductions, the rest of this article will take the actual example operation) Simply say git is a tool which allowed us to manage our multiple sources.
 Git thinks like a set of snapshort of a miniature filmsystem instead of our traditional stored systerm that take the information as a list of file-based changes.
 So everytime we use git to manage our information please don't forgot to store the snapshorts away.

-1 Four component of git workfolw
+1 Four components of git workfolw
 --------------------------------

 ![sample post]({{site.baseurl}}/images/git.png)